huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [At the end of your life, God will only assess you based on how well you help other people be better people.
 Life is people.](https://youtu.be/tvos4nORf_Y?t=19m05s)

-Ultimately, your success in life is proportional to the number of uncomfortable actions you are willing to take, the number of hard conversations you are willing to initiate, and the number of conversations you finish with “I love you.”
+Ultimately, your success in life is proportional to the number of uncomfortable actions you're willing to take, the hard conversations you choose to initiate, and the moments you end with “I love you.”
+More than anything, [your ability to speak, your ability to write, and the quality of your ideas—in that order—will determine your success in life.](https://www.youtube.com/watch?v=Unzc731iCUY)

 Peace.